 Mobile Citizen’s internet service is available nationwide.
 Mobile Citizen was created via a unique, 30-year partnership with CLEAR — now a part of T-Mobile.

 We created Independent Spectrum as an ally for EBS spectrum holders, representing their interest by facilitating opportunities to maximize the potential of their licenses.

-Through arrangements with commercial wireless carrier Sprint, Independent Spectrum passes through to other EBS licensees significant financial and educational benefits, including working directly with schools to license free broadband Internet access.
+Through arrangements with commercial wireless carrier, T-Mobile, Independent Spectrum passes through to other EBS licensees significant financial and educational benefits, including working directly with schools to license-free broadband Internet access.
 From small, rural communities like Alto, TX to larger, commercially-built markets like Minneapolis, MN, Independent Spectrum assists licensees of all sizes and technological sophistication to maximize benefits from their EBS spectrum.